kaltura/developer-platform/workflows/ovp/create_and_manage_youtube_videos_as_native_kaltura_external_media_entry_/readme.md

 ```

 ## Create a Thumbnail for the Entry
 First, create a ThumbAsset that will hold the thumbnail image for the video in Kaltura.
+In the next step we will import the Thumbnail from YouTube to that ThumbAsset object.

 ### API Call
 ```json